ajwdewit/pcse/doc/code.rst

 The waterbalance
 ================

-The PyWOFOST distribution provides several waterbalance modules:
+The PCSE distribution provides several waterbalance modules:
     1. WaterbalancePP which is used for simulation under non-waterlimited production
     2. WaterbalanceFD which is used for simulation of water-limited production